 Brucellosis is one of the most widespread bacterial zoonoses worldwide.
 Here, our aim was to identify the effector mechanisms controlling the early stages of intranasal infection with Brucella in mice.
 During the first 48 hours of infection, alveolar macrophages (AMs) are the main cells infected in the lungs.
 Using RNA sequencing, a hypothesis-free approach, we identified the aconitate decarboxylase 1 gene (Acod1) as one of the genes most upregulated in murine AMs in response to B. melitensis infection.
-We observed that mice deficient for Acod1 display a higher bacterial load in their lungs than wild-type (wt) mice following B. melitensis or B. abortus infection.
-We observed that, unlike the wt strain of B. abortus, the isocitrate lyase (ICL) deficient B. abortus strain multiplies similarly in wt and Acod1 enzyme is ~80% identical in its amino acid sequence to the human ACOD1, the development of pharmacological agents that enhance ACOD1 function might help to control early stages of pulmonary Brucella infection.
+We observed that mice deficient for Acod1 display a higher bacterial load in their lungs than wild-type (wt) mice following B. melitensis or B. abortus infection, demonstrating that Acod1 participates in the control of pulmonary Brucella infection.
+We observed that, unlike the wt strain of B. abortus, the isocitrate lyase (ICL) deficient B. abortus strain multiplies similarly in wt and Acod1 deficient mice, suggesting that bacterial ICL might be a target of Acod1 in AMs.
+As the mouse ACOD1 enzyme is ~80% identical in its amino acid sequence to the human ACOD1, the development of pharmacological agents that enhance ACOD1 function might help to control early stages of pulmonary Brucella infection.